Professor of Art History

 Areas of expertise

-Kim Smith's research interests are the art of central Europe from the first decades of the 20th century, and the intellectual history of art history.
+Kim Smith's research focuses on the art of central Europe from the first decades of the 20th century, the intellectual history of art history, and feminism and art history.

 Ph.D.,Yale University 1999